eclipse-opensmartclide/smartclide-ide-front-end/README.md

 By clicking a project in the "Recent" section, the project view is presented.
 There, the code of the previously configured workspace can be edited.

+Since project creation is not supported yet, new workflows must be created using [Che's Dashboard](https://che-smartclide-che.che.smartclide.eu/dashboard/#/workspaces) before being accessed in the IDE.

 ![](public/assets/readme-pictures/Project.png)